-The Helena School District makes every effort to decrease exposure to allergens, however we encourage parents of children with life threatening allergies to contact the School Nurse prior to the beginning of the school year to work together to develop an Allergy Action Plan.
+The Helena School District takes measures to decrease exposure to allergens.
+However, we encourage parents of children with life threatening allergies to contact the School Nurse prior to the beginning of the school year to develop a plan.

 Head Lice